clearlinux/clear-linux-documentation/source/clear-linux/tutorials/dlaas-benchmarks.rst

 Download and run either the `Eigen`_ or the `Intel MKL-DNN`_  docker image from hub.docker.com.
 The next commands will take place in the running container.
 Replace <docker_name> with the name of the image.

-Download and run either of these from the `Clear Linxu Docker Hub page`_.
-The next commands will take place in the running container.

 .. note::